Particular/docs.particular.net/samples/sql-persistence/saga-rename/sample.md

 This saga will be renamed from `MyNamespace1.MyReplySagaVersion1` to `MyNamespace2.MyReplySagaVersion2`.

-This scenario demonstrates when the [reply message](/nservicebus/messaging/headers.md#saga-related-headers-replying-to-a-saga) is received, its header needs to be translated over the new saga name.
+This scenario demonstrates that when the [reply message](/nservicebus/messaging/headers.md#saga-related-headers-replying-to-a-saga) is received, its header needs to be translated over the new saga name.

 ## Projects